-Has Star Wars reached peak prequel? - BBC News
+Has Star Wars reached peak prequel?

 She loved Rogue One, however.
 "What really worked about it was that it felt like a self-contained story and it wasn't essential to have a fan's in-depth knowledge of Star Wars, you could appreciate it as a cinematic spectacle in itself."

-And Emma Jones hails Felicity Jones and Daisy Ridley, who played Jyn and Rey, as the new stars of the franchise.
+And Emma Jones really rates Felicity Jones and Daisy Ridley, who played Jyn and Rey, as the new stars of the franchise.

 "I'd be particularly excited to see what [producer] Kathleen Kennedy could come up with in terms of new female action heroines.